Outbyte Computing Pty Ltd. (“Outbyte”) takes your privacy seriously and acts in every possible way to protect it.

 The terms and conditions covering the collection and use of information, when you disclose your identity to Outbyte, purchase Outbyte products, or request technical support and other assistance, are explained here.

 - Outbyte stores information sent by your web browser while visiting the Outbyte website.

-- When you send Outbyte requests for technical support or other messages, Outbyte saves your email address, phone number, name, and message content for further correspondence related to your inquiry.
+- When you send Outbyte requests for technical support or other messages, Outbyte saves your email address, phone number, name, message content, names and versions of Outbyte programs installed on your device for further correspondence related to your inquiry.
 Outbyte will ask for your specific consent to send any promotional correspondence and will not send you any marketing emails without obtaining your consent.

 - When you purchase Outbyte products, you provide your personal contact, billing, and shipping information to our payment processing partner, who retains the information needed for billing and shipping purposes, and information on your product licenses.
 Our payment processing partner shares with us the minimum information needed for us to provide service to you and handle your license.
 We may use that information to email you regarding your order.
 We do not get access to your payment details, such as your credit card or bank account number.
 This information is encrypted and only used by our payment processing partners for the intended purpose.